briandrum/codes.forchagrin.com/_chapters/chapter-549-weapons-and-explosives.md

-    2. _(2)_ The weapon was carried or kept ready at hand by the actor for defensive purposes, while the actor was engaged in a lawful activity and had reasonable cause to fear a criminal attack upon the actor, a member of the actor’s family, or the actor’s home, such as would justify a prudent person in going armed.
+    2. _(2)_ The weapon was carried or kept ready at hand by the actor for defensive purposes, while the actor was engaged in a lawful activity and had reasonable cause to fear a criminal attack upon the actor, a member of the actor's family, or the actor's home, such as would justify a prudent person in going armed.

-    3. _(3)_ The weapon was carried or kept ready at hand by the actor for any lawful purpose and while in the actor’s own home.
+    3. _(3)_ The weapon was carried or kept ready at hand by the actor for any lawful purpose and while in the actor's own home.

 5. _(e)_ No person who is charged with a violation of this section shall be required to obtain a concealed handgun license as a condition for the dismissal